gouldingken/whole-site-view/README.md

 # whole-site-view
-A set of Node.js scripts to scrape a website (using sitemap.xml) and compose the image tiles into a large packed image grid.
+A set of Node.js scripts to grab screenshots of a website (based on pages listed in sitemap.xml) and compose the image tiles into a large packed image grid.

 ## Instructions
 * `npm install`